socleeds/projects-nde/nde08.md

 involving small app experiments, or it could be a narrower and much more in-depth exploration, involving the development and comparison of sophisticated software prototypes.

-The deliverable would be a web site, reviewing and comparing the chosen options and allowing download of code examples or demos where appropriate.